Gamma binaural beats, or Gamma waves, are often confused with gamma rays.

 However, the two are not related.
-Gamma rays are a type of radiation, whereas gamma waves occur in the human brain.
+Gamma rays are a type of radiation, whereas Gamma waves occur in the human brain.

-Gamma waves oscillate in the brain at between 30 and 100 Hz, though a more typical gamma frequency is considered 40+ Hz.
+Gamma waves oscillate in the brain at between 30 and 100 Hz, though a more typical Gamma frequency is considered 40+ Hz.

-Gamma waves are very interesting because they may be implicated in creating the unity of conscious perception, know as the binding problem – how objects, background and abstract or emotional features are combined into a single experience.
+Gamma waves are very interesting because they may be implicated in creating the unity of conscious perception, know as the binding problem: how objects, background, and abstract or emotional features are combined into a single experience.

 The role gamma waves play in the binding experience is not entirely clear, but this relates directly to our Kundalini Awakening recording.